 - We are located near the ocean – running in from the beach and dripping water onto the hotel room floor or on the sidewalk by the outside bar can cause the floor to become slippery;

-- There’s lots of pools and spas – at hotels and condominiums – sometimes slip resistant materials (grab bars, floor strips, etc.) are either worn or not in use;
+- There are lots of pools and spas – at hotels and condominiums – sometimes slip-resistant materials (grab bars, floor strips, etc.) are either worn or not in use;

 - We have a lot of restaurants and bars; and

 - We have a lot of grocery stores and big-box stores (like Walmart) – are these businesses routinely checking their property for dangerous conditions and warning patrons of these dangerous conditions?

 However, just because slip and falls are a common occurrence doesn’t mean recovering damages (pain and suffering, lost wages, etc.) for a water caused slip and fall is an easy thing to do under Florida law.
 In fact, the opposite is true.
 That’s because each case must be evaluated using Florida Statute 768.0755 as a guide, which is a law designed to protect business owners and not injury victims.

 What Does Florida Law Say About Water Caused Slip and Falls?